Last news in Fakti

 The two live in harmony.
 But... when it comes to relations between Greenland and Denmark, things get complicated.
 For decades, Greenland has fought to gain more rights from the old colonial power.
 To this day, the island still officially belongs to the Danish kingdom, ARD recalls.

-The government in the capital Nuuk has the authority to make decisions in many areas, but when it comes to the economy or security policy, the authorities in Copenhagen are competent.
-That is, in these matters Greenland is dependent on Denmark, which is not to everyone's liking, ARD points out.
+The government in the capital Nuuk has the power to make decisions in many areas, but when it comes to the economy or security policy, the authorities in Copenhagen are competent.
+That is. on these issues, Greenland is dependent on Denmark, which is not to everyone's liking, ARD points out.

 "We have never been equal"

 "I thought I would find something else.
 I applied for 40 positions, but without success.
-That depressed me", he tells the ARD team.
+That depresses me," he tells the ARD team.

 A good education, but not a good job.
 Many other Greenlanders are in this situation, Kleist assures.

-A statue stands at the harbor that has caused a lot of controversy in Greenland.
+A statue stands at the harbor, which is causing a lot of controversy in Greenland.
 It depicts Hans Egede, who arrived on the island as a missionary more than 300 years ago.
 For many, this is the beginning of oppression by Denmark.

 "The Danes promise us that we will have equal rights, which is not yet a fact.
 We have never been equal.
-The truth is, they look down on us," says Lars-Joren Kleist.
+The truth is that they look down on us," says Lars-Joren Kleist.

 Are you getting more from Trump?

-The Greenland government has been playing to Denmark's tune for too long, Kleist says.
-Trump's interest in the island, he says, comes at the right time.
+The Greenland government has played along with Denmark for too long, Kleist says.
+He says Trump's interest in the island comes at the right time.

 When US President Donald Trump Jr.'s son made a surprise visit to the island a few weeks ago, Kleist went to greet him and even wore a red hat with the words "Make America Great Again" written on it.